fossid-ab/workbench-api-samples/post-scan-gates/README.md

-# check_pending_ids
+# post_scan_gates

+This script helps clients gate their CI/CD pipelines based on information from Workbench.
-This script helps clients check if a scan contains Pending Identifications.
+This script can break your build if the scan code provided has:
-This is useful for gating CI/CD pipelines when there are Identifications to process.
+- Any Files with Pending Identifications (Gate 1)
+- Any Files with Policy Violations (Gate 2)

+Files need to be Identified in order to be evaluated against Policy Rules.
+Thereforce, the Policy Check won't run if any files are Pending Identification.

 You can use this script together with the [Workbench Agent](https://github.com/fossid-ab/workbench-agent/).
 Use an Environment Variables, such as a built-in from your build environment, to set the scan code.